 Am I still on antibiotic treatment?
 No. Do I still use herbals or naturals?
 Yes.

-Alas, a truly real vacation.
-One that I was able to take the time to enjoy and concentrate on just having fun, yes, it had a purpose but I had fun in the process.
-A bit of a continuation from my Blast in the Past blog.
+Alas, a true vacation.
+One that I was able to take the time to enjoy and concentrate on just having fun.
+Yes, it had a purpose, but I had fun in the process.
+This blurb is a bit of a continuation of my Blast in the Past blog.

-In my quest to find my past, I stumbled upon quite a few that have been touched by Lyme Disease and other tick-borne diseases.
+In my quest to find my past, I stumbled upon quite a few that were touched by Lyme Disease and other tick-borne diseases.
 One evening, I met my sweetheart and a friend for a bite to eat.
 It was the place where my younger sister once worked while in high school as a waitress.
 When I was asked to meet them there, I couldn’t recall where it was, nothing new there.
-I was a bit nervous but my sweetie was confident once I began driving there I would be able to recall familiar landmarks along the way and arrive safely.
-(Mind you, I drove my hot rod I thought I’d never be able to drive again due to my Lyme Disease arthritis.)
+I was a bit nervous.
+My sweetie was confident once I began driving there I would be able to remember familiar landmarks along the way and arrive safely.
+(Mind you, I drove my hot rod I thought I’d never been able to drive again due to my Lyme Disease arthritis.)